UltraDeveloper7/Foodies/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or issues, please contact [your-email@example.com](mailto:konstantinostoutounas@gmail.com).
+If you have any questions or issues, please contact [konstantinostoutounas@gmail.com](mailto:konstantinostoutounas@gmail.com).

+## Disclaimer
+This application is a project created for educational purposes.
+The features and functionalities may not be fully comprehensive or secure for production use.

+## Acknowledgements
+Special thanks to all the contributors and open-source libraries that made this project possible.

 ---

 Thank you for using Foodies!
 Happy ordering!